nguie2/jenkins-ml-pipeline/README.md

 - **HashiCorp** - For infrastructure automation tools

 ### **Contributors**
-Massive thanks to our contributors who make this project possible:
+Thanks to all contributors who help improve this project through code, documentation, and feedback.
-- Core maintainers and code reviewers
-- Documentation writers and translators
-- Community supporters and advocates
-- Enterprise users providing feedback

 ---